woocommerce/woocommerce/readme.txt

 == Changelog ==

-= 3.9.2 - 2020-02-12 =
+= 3.9.2 - 2020-02-13 =

-* Security - Show notice when a logged-in customer pays for a guest order.
+* Security - Show a notice when a logged-in customer pays for a guest order.
-* Security - Don't allow links in coupon error messages.
+* Security - Disallow links in coupon error messages.
-* Security - Guest orders can only be paid anonymously to improve security.
+* Security - Guest orders can only be paid anonymously.
 * Fix - Restored the default behavior of the "Shipping destination" option. #25571

 = 3.9.1 - 2020-01-28 =